delphix/delphix-ibm-cloud-schematics/README.md

-# Delphix Data Virtualization for IBM Cloud
+# Delphix Data Masking for IBM Cloud
 Whether your production database lives in IBM Cloud or remains on-premise, provisioning data for cloud-based application development and testing is likely the slowest part of your software delivery pipeline.
 Time-consuming, manual processes for consolidating, securing, and distributing data delay project timelines because dev and test teams are stuck waiting on data to be delivered into their test environments.

 Delphix is a DataOps platform for application development and testing teams, providing secure data for non-production environments on-demand to streamline application transformation projects and remove bottlenecks from DevOps workflows.
 For more information visit www.delphix.com.